FairwindsOps/insights-docs/docs/configure/cli/automation-rules.md

+---
+meta:
+  - name: description
+    content: "Fairwinds Insights | Documentation: Using the CLI to manage Automation Rules in Insights"
+---
-# Interacting With Automation Rules Via the CLI
+# Automation Rules With the CLI

-You can use the Insights Command-line Interface (CLI) To manage automation rules.
+You can use the Insights CLI to manage Automation Rules.
-Be sure to first read the [general CLI documentation](/configure/cli/cli) which covers instllation and prerequisites.
+Be sure to first read the [Insights CLI documentation](/configure/cli/cli) which covers installation and preparation.

-## Pushing Automation Rules to Insights
+### Pushing Automation Rules to Insights
-The Insights CLI push commands expect a directory structure like the following when pushing automation rules:
+When pushing Automation Rules to Insights, the CLI expects a directory structure like the following:

 ```
 .